Learned iterative networks: An operator learning perspective: Learned Gradient Networks

-which can be seen as a gradient descent (Landweber) step with a learnable step-size $\NNparam_k$.
-Now, this can readily be generalised to the general form \eqref{eq:UnrolledRecursive} by using neural operators for $\NNOp_{\NNparam_k}$ within the update rules, where the parameters $\NNparam_k$ are high-dimensional, instead of a scalar step-size.
+The above can be seen as a gradient descent (Landweber) step with a learnable step-size $\NNparam_k$.
+Now, this can readily be generalised to the general form \eqref{eq:LearnedGradient} by replacing $\NNOp_{\NNparam_k}$ within the above update rule with neural updating operators.
+The parameter $\NNparam_k$ then represents some high-dimensional array of network parameters instead of a scalar step-size.